naman632/Discuss/README.md

 We will be posting four kinds of articles on this page:

-* The Hint Page: This page will be active for each problem when each OJ assignment is put up.
-Certain hints and possible testcases will be uploaded here.
+* The Testcases Page: This page will be active for each problem when each OJ assignment is put up.
+Possible testcases will be uploaded here.

 * The Editorial Page: After each OJ ends, the Hints page for each problem will change to an Editorial page which would contain a proper analysis and solution of each problem.